Profess0ro/flowers_CNN/README.md

 1. **Slow model run** <br>Started model run without rescaling to preferred image size (224 x 224).
 Instead ran the model with original size and the performance was really bad!<br>**- Solution:** added `input_shape=(224, 224, 3)` to the model and the performance greatly increased, aslo the runtime went down very much!

 2. **Pushing large amount to GitHub**<br> Since the images total size is over 2Gb when having both raw and balanced image sets.
-The commits I´ve made for a while didn´t upload since I´ve overrided the standardlimit of 2Gb per push.<br>**Solution:** Used `git lfs` for pushing large amount to GitHub. [read more about git lfs](https://git-lfs.com/)
+The commits I´ve made for a while didn´t upload since I´ve overrided the standardlimit of 2Gb per push.<br>**Solution:** Copied my files on the computer then made a hard reset.
+Then copied the files with changes and then added `input/` in `.gitignore`

 ## Resources